 Working From Home with Ben Baller

-Ben Baller is a “jeweler to the stars,” former music executive, entrepreneur, and podcaster with a heavy travel schedule whose current passion is being a father and husband.
+Ben Baller is a “jeweler to the stars,” former music executive, entrepreneur, art collector and podcaster with a heavy travel schedule whose current passion is being a father and husband.
 With the new normal being working from home, we recently caught up with Ben to learn about his career and how he manages to stay motivated and inspired while staying at home with his family in Los Angeles.

 You have made your mark on the music and fashion industry over the years.
 Can you explain a little bit about your background and how your career developed?